 Casula Powerhouse is a multi-arts facility tucked away in Casula that overlooks the banks of George’s River (sometimes referred to as the Casula Powerhouse Arts Centre).

 What was once a power station in the 1950s, has been creatively designed to create a vibrant art space.

 Casula Powerhouse Arts Centre, Museum, Theatre, History, Opening Hours & Map

-One of the most fascinating things about the Casula Powerhouse is its expansive green open spaces that add a natural element to all the forms of art onsite.
-The Weaving Garden is a popular spot, and for good reason, as nature’s beauty here allows for a sense serenity and tranquillity.
-Aside from that, there is also 20 hectares of parklands for the art lover and nature enthusiast.
+One fascinating thing about the Casula Powerhouse is its expansive green open spaces that add a natural element to all the forms of art onsite.
+The Weaving Garden is a favourite spot, and for a good reason, as nature’s beauty here allows for a sense serenity and tranquillity.
+Aside from that, there are also 20 hectares of parklands for the art lover and nature enthusiast.

 Casula Powerhouse is easily accessible by public transport using a train to Casula Station on the T2 Inner West and South Line.
 For those driving, there is free onsite parking.
 The arts facility remains open from 10am to 5pm daily and is closed on public holidays.